 Even for American citizens, or at least those without Global Entry, arriving off a long haul flight and queueing up for US immigration is never fun.
 Sometimes its minutes, sometimes it’s hours, and it’s hardly ever very cordial.

 Wouldn’t it be nice if when you landed off that flight from Europe, or South America, you’d already completed all the formalities, and you could just hop off the plane like you were on a domestic flight?
+In four new countries, including a potential first of its kind in Asia, that’s happening.

 US Expanding Immigration Pre-Clearance